brandur/sorg/content/articles/redis-cluster.md

 servers use to tell a client its local mappings of slots to nodes are stale.

-!fig src="/assets/images/redis-cluster/moved-redirection.svg" caption="A slot migrating from one node to another."
+{{Figure "A slot migrating from one node to another."
+(NewImgSrcAndAlt "/assets/images/redis-cluster/moved-redirection.svg" "A slot migrating from one node to another.")}}

 Every node knows the current slot mapping, and in theory a node that receives an operation that it can't handle could